 Don’t discard your rabbit pelts.
 Tan them, sew them, and wear them!

-Rex Rabbits The pelts of any rabbit breed can be successfully tanned, however the rex rabbit is especially considered a ‘fur’ breed.
+The pelts of any rabbit breed can be successfully tanned, however the rex rabbit is especially considered a ‘fur’ breed.
 Rex fur is short, plush and extremely dense.
 It looks and feels like a velvet carpet.
 The pictures on this page are all of rex pelts.
 We wish you could feel how dense and springy the fur is.
-(Pictured at right: opal rex pelt.)

 A Utah Rex rabbit farmer recommends Moyle’s Tannery, "The Official Tannery of the National Trappers Association."
 I'm told that Moyle's Tannery can make even a buck pelt soft and pliable.

-Tanning requires several weeks of soaking in an alum or acid ‘brine,’ and then lots of elbow grease stretching and softening the pelt.
+Tanning requires up to several weeks of soaking in an alum or acid ‘brine,’ and then lots of elbow grease stretching and softening the pelt.

 In this fashion, animal skins have preserved human lives in northern climates for millennia.